alinush/alinush.github.io/_posts/2025-11-18-chunky-weighted-pvss-for-field-elements.md

 {: .note}
 Agreement on $Q$ could be reached inefficiently by running a Byzantine agreement phase for each transcript: i.e., validator $i'$ proposes its $(\trs_{i'}, \sigma_{i'})$ and if it collects "enough" votes on it, then $i'$ is accumulated in the set $Q$ so far.
 The downside of this approach is high latency: it requires one Byzantine agreement per contributing validator.
 For Aptos, specifically, it would also require sending too many [validator TXNs](https://github.com/aptos-foundation/AIPs/blob/main/aips/aip-64.md).

 To reach agreement on $Q$ efficiently, one of the validators (e.g., the consensus leader) sends a **final DKG subtranscript proposal** containing:
  1. an eligible set $Q$ of validators with $\norm{Q} > \threshQ$
- 2. a substranscript $\subtrs$ allegedly-aggregated from all validators in $Q$
+ 2. a subtranscript $\subtrs$ allegedly-aggregated from all validators in $Q$

 Every validator $i'$ will "vote" on this proposal if they can verify that $\subtrs$ was actually aggregated from some set $\\{\trs\_{j'}\\}\_{j'\in Q}$ of transcripts that all pass verification as per Eq. \ref{eq:trs-verifies}.